-5. Results
+5 Results

-This section describes the basic functioning of the model on the basis of Fig. 2 which shows the activations of various neurons related to the lever during both the training and testing phases of an experiment run with a non-lesioned simulated rat (the chain-related data, omitted to save space, are qualitatively similar).
+This section describes the basic functioning of the model on the basis of Fig. 2.
+The figure shows the activations of various neurons related to the lever (data related to the chain are omitted as qualitatively similar) during both the training and testing phases of an experiment run with a non-lesioned simulated rat.
+It also shows the activations of the same neurons in the two test phases of a lesioned rat.

-At the beginning of the training phase, the baseline activations of PUT and NAc (put{lev}, nac{lev}) , together with noise, are sufficient to occasionally trigger the execution of an action at the level of the competition taking place in PM (pm{lev}) .
-When the behavioral routine corresponding to the selected action is appropriate for the environment configuration ('lever press' in the presence of lever), the dispenser becomes yellow, the rat approaches it and consumes the corresponding food (s{fA}) .
-The food consumption activates both the internal hedonic representation of food in $\text{Amg}(amg{fA})$ and neurons in VTA-SNpc (vta - snpc) with a consequent release of DA in PUT which drives the learning of the cortex-putamen instrumental pathway.
+At the beginning of the training phase, the baseline activations of PUT and NAc (put{lev}, nac{lev}) , together with noise, are sufficient to occasionally trigger the execution of an action (m{lev}) by the competition taking place in PM (pm{lev}) .
+When the behavioral routine corresponding to the selected action is appropriate for the environment configuration ('lever